-Keeping your employees safe is always a high priority for your company, but in the wake of COVID-19, it needs to be at the absolute top of the list.
-But what steps do you need to take to make sure your building is safe?
+Keeping your employees safe is always a high priority for your company.
+But what steps do you need to take to make sure your building is safe in the wake of COVID-19?
 What separates a facility that’s ahead of the curve from one that’s lagging behind?
-At Brandt, we’re here to answer your burning questions.

 Healthy Building Solutions: What You Need to Know

 As the country begins to open up, taking the recommended precautions is essential.
-And if you’re a facility owner, it extends beyond simply telling your team to wear masks and stay six feet apart—there are actual steps you need to take concerning the operation of your building.
+As a facility manager or business owner, it extends beyond asking building occupants to wear a masks and stay six feet apart—the CDC and ASHRAE have established recommendations and guidelines for building owners.
 If you want to make sure your employees are breathing in healthy air, HVAC equipment has to be operating at a high level.
-The key to making sure your team stays safe is ventilation.

 Fresh air requirements for commercial buildings have been set by governing bodies like ASHRAE to make sure that facilities around the country are doing what they can to protect their employees.
 Abiding by Indoor Air Quality (IAQ) standards is crucial for several reasons, including: